benwestondigital/nc-news/README.md

 ### Cloning

-Download the project into a local folder.
+Download the project into a local folder -

 - In your terminal: